nduytg/home-docker-registry/README.md

 7. Review the pod resources limit + namespace setup

-8. Do security hardening for our services
+8. Do `security` hardening for our services

 9. Can try to use Harbor, it has many featurs like: `image scanning`, `retention policy`, `image replication`, avanced `Auth config`.
 It will be heavier in term of resources usage, however it provides more features for us

-10. We can write a helm chart for this to automate the whole deployment process.
+10. We can write a `Helm` chart for this to automate the whole deployment process.

 11. Use `cert-manager` to automate the SSL cert management process